 The Sport 5.0 (shown directly below) has been replaced by the Sport 50 (shown in the following sub-section).
 They are essentially the same, except the old 5.0 is colorful and the new 50 is black.

 The Sport 50 (shown below) is the same as the Sport 5.0 (shown above), except for the new all-black color:

 Sport 5.5 – Discontinued:

 Sport 9.0 Stage 1 – Discontinued:

 The Sport 9.0 Stage 1 (shown directly below) has been discontinued and replaced by the Sport EXP Stage 1 (shown below, after the 9.0 stage 1 photo/video).

 The Sport 9.0 Stage 2 (shown directly below) has been discontinued and replaced by the Sport EXP Stage 2 (shown below, after the 9.0 stage 2 photo/video).

 The Sport 9.0 Stage 3 (shown directly below) has been discontinued and replaced by the Sport EXP Stage 3 (shown below, after the 9.0 stage 3 photo/video).

-Hope this PowerBlock dumbbell review and comparison guide helped!
+Hope this PowerBlock dumbbell review and comparison guide helped you choose the right model for your needs.
 You can shop all PowerBlock products here.